Skip to main content

 European Unified ID Overview

-NOTE: The term "EUID" can refer to either the framework or an actual identifier.
+The term "EUID" can refer to either the framework or an actual identifier.
 Unless otherwise indicated, this page provides an overview of the EUID framework.

 EUID vs. UID2

 EUID is an open-source, standalone solution with its own unique namespace that builds on the UID2 framework.
-The main differences between UID2 and EUID result from more stringent European and UK data protection laws, relating to consent practices, rights for data subjects, and obligations between participants.
+The main differences between UID2 and EUID result from more stringent European and UK data protection laws relating to consent practices, rights for data subjects, and obligations between participants.
 Otherwise, EUID follows the same guiding principles as UID2.

-IMPORTANT: Even though it is built on the UID2 framework, EUID is a separate framework.
+Even though it is built on the UID2 framework, EUID is a separate framework.

 The following table summarizes the key differences between the two frameworks.